• Home

 ii) Requires extensive studies and/or consultation and collaboration with external agencies;

-iv) Constitutes a substantial increase in density (ex: accompanying an application for Plan of Condominium or Subdivision, conversion to medium or high-density residential use from low density residential use.).
+iv) Constitutes a substantial increase in density (accompanying an application for a Plan of Condominium or Subdivision, conversion to medium or high-density residential use from low-density residential use).

 v) Constitutes a substantial increase in the development envelope or density for existing Commercial, Industrial, Extractive or Institutional uses.